Thursday, 20 August 2026

 A pedicure was the perfect remedy.

-I know that I have gone on a bit about the dust when we were on Safari, but it was a different sort of dust to what we are used to.
+I know that I have gone on a bit about the dust when we were on Safari, but it was a different sort of dust than what we are used to.
 This dust stuck to everything!
-Anything white is now grey and my feet have never been so dirty.
-Even after a scrub in the shower my towel had patches of dirt where dust was still stuck to my legs.
-There were parts of my feet that looked like they had a tan and on closer inspection and a scrub with a wet corner of a towel the so called tan transferred to the towel as a grubby patch!
+Anything white is now grey, and my feet have never been so dirty.
+Even after a scrub in the shower, my towel had patches of dirt where dust was still stuck to my legs.
+There were parts of my feet that looked like they had a tan, and on closer inspection and a scrub with a wet corner of a towel, the so-called tan transferred to the towel as a grubby patch!

 Spotted from below, Lance on our balcony

-This is the most perfect way to end our African safari holiday
+This is the perfect way to end our African safari holiday

 This is not my last post for the trip.
 I plan to put together one more blog post when I get home.
-Hopefully it will be about the painless and problem free trip that starts tomorrow.
-A four and a half hour flight from Mauritius to Johannesburg, then a nine and a half hour flight to Perth with a seven hour layover over.
-And finally a six hour and fifteen minute flight to Auckland!
+Hopefully, it will be about the painless and problem free trip that starts tomorrow.
+A four-and-a-half-hour flight from Mauritius to Johannesburg, then a nine-and-a-half-hour flight to Perth with a seven-hour layover.
+And finally, a six-hour and fifteen-minute flight to Auckland!

 Then it is washing, washing, washing the dust out of our clothes!